nuxt-contrib/tib/README.md

 All browser/provider specific dependencies are peer dependencies and are dynamically loaded

+## Description

+`tib` aims to provide an uniform interface for testing in both Puppeteer or Selenium while using either local browsers or any available 3rd party provider.
+That way you can write a single e2e test and simply switch the browser environment by changing the [`BrowserString`](./docs/API.md#browserstring)

+The term `helper classes` stems from that this package wont enforce test functionality on you (which would just be another learning curve).
+Just use the test suite you already know to use.
+Use `tib` to retrieve and assert whether the html you expect to be loaded is really loaded, both on page load as after interacting with it through javascript.

+This probably means that `tib` is deliberately less integrated then other packages.

 ## Features

 - retrieve html as ASTElements (using [`vue-template-compiler`](https://www.npmjs.com/package/vue-template-compiler))